 Our products are derived from a broad set of complementary technologies which have the ability to utilize the human immune system and enable the creation of preventative and therapeutic agents.
-We are using these technologies to develop vaccines and targeted immunotherapeutics that prevent or treat cancer and disease caused by infectious organisms, and treatment vaccines that modify undesirable activity by the body's own proteins or cells.
-A number of our immunotherapeutic and vaccine product candidates are in various stages of clinical trials.
+We are using these technologies to develop targeted immunotherapeutics comprised of antibodies, adjuvants and monotherapies and antibody-drug conjugates that prevent or treat cancer and other diseases that modify undesirable activity by the body's own proteins or cells.
+A number of our immunotherapeutic and antibody-drug conjugate product candidates are in various stages of clinical trials.
 We expect that a large percentage of our research and development expenses will be incurred in support of our current and future clinical trial programs.